 Philosophy majors frequently become lawyers since they have many of the needed skills, including the ability to construct arguments and analyze and interpret difficult texts.
 In order to become a lawyer, you must go to law school after earning your bachelor’s degree.
 If you don’t want to go to law school (or don’t want to go right away), you might also consider becoming a paralegal who assists lawyers in their work with a focus on deep research.

 Teachers plan lessons and instruct primary and secondary school students.
 They’re responsible for grading and evaluating students as well as monitoring their progress and adapting their lessons to a given class or student to make sure they understand and absorb the material.
-High school teachers generally focus in one subject area such as history, English, math, or science—or an even more specific topic within those, like calculus or biology.
-Elementary school teachers usually cover all subjects.
+High school teachers generally focus on one subject area such as history, English, math, or science—or an even more specific topic within those, like calculus or biology.
+Elementary school teachers, on the other hand, usually cover all subjects.

 If you’re a philosophy major seeking an entry-level role, here are a few tips for your job search:

 - Be open to internships, fellowships, and part-time roles.
 Particularly if you haven’t had a job or internship yet, you might need to be flexible about what your first role out of college looks like.
 “Employers expect students, regardless of their major, to have some kind of experience, especially through a part-time job or internship,” Savage says.
 Even if you’re graduating in spring, seeking out a summer internship or similar is still a great idea to help your full-time search in the fall.

 - Leverage your college experiences on your resume.
 If you’ve held a leadership role in a club or student group and/or taken some heavy courses with significant projects, you should expand on these experiences on your entry-level resume, Savage says.